redhat-cop/infra-ansible/roles/identity-management/manage-atlassian-identities/README.md

 - `atlassian.url`: the url of the site we want to manage users in
 - `atlassian.username`: username of an admin of that site
 - `atlassian.password`: password of the user that has admin priviledge
-- `atlassian.user`: a list of dictionaries with user data
-- `atlassian.user.groups`: a list of groups the user should be added (can be an empty list)
-- `atlassian.user.state`: state can be `present` (default) to create user and `absent` to delete user
-- `atlassian.groups`: a list of groups to be managed (can be an empty list)

 Due to the sensitive nature of the variables it's best to use ansible-vault to create the `vars.yml`